Unkn0wn-cs/Unkn0wn-cs/README.md

 - 👋 Hi, I’m @Unkn0wn-cs

-I'm competing in the WRO and working to help bring the world together on a better internet
+I'm competing in the WRO and working to help bring the world together in the development of ambitious projects

 <!---